Tempest Angels Chapter

 200 Mark X Power Armours.

-The Chapter takes direct command of the Planetary Defence Forces of the sub-sector when the sector is under direct assault, in addition to the Imperial Knights on Astoth itself.
+The Chapter takes direct command of the Planetary Defence Forces of the sub-sector when the sector is under direct assault, in addition to holding strong influence over Imperial Knights on Astoth itself.

 Chapter Master: Audemar Valerdin